Information for Educators

 That acquisition process puts demands on the student that go light years beyond the old internship or job application/interview scenario.
 Not at all coincidentally, our internship model exactly mirrors the hiring/work practices that are on the rise today and will be the norm in tomorrow’s Gig Economy.
 Learn More.

 Our Rainmakers Internship Preparation Program (RIPP) prepares high school students for tomorrow’s workforce and helps teens take their first steps into the Gig Economy, so they can start their careers early and seek competitive employment opportunities.
-If they are successful in that ‘human cloud,’ they can earn money in high school and college that will help them achieve their income/college/career goals.
+If they are successful in that ‘human cloud,’ they can earn money in high school and college that will help them achieve their income/education/career goals.
 Perhaps more importantly, data reveal that anywhere from 70 to 85 percent of adults secure their jobs through their personal networks.
 We provide opportunities for students to start building their networks before they leave high school.

-In addition to the RIPP for high school juniors and seniors, we offer the Stormy Wannabees Advantage Initiative for freshmen and sophomores, which includes our exclusive G.R.I.T. curriculum.
+In addition to the RIPP for high school juniors and seniors, we offer the Stormy Wannabees Advantage Initiative for high school freshmen and sophomores, which includes our exclusive G.R.I.T. curriculum.
 We also offer The First Rung (lessons about the importance of school performance that will help eighth graders gain ground in middle school and their early high school years).
 All these lessons deliver essential information to students in those most critical of years so middle school students can become high performing underclassmen/women and underclassmen/women can become high-performing upperclassmen/women.

-We expect students who participate in any of our program offerings to exhibit maturity, accept new responsibilities, and maneuver outside of their comfort zones.
+We expect students who participate in any of our program offerings to learn and exhibit maturity, accept new responsibilities, and maneuver outside of their comfort zones.
 Successful participants receive certificates of completion, recommendations from business executives, and free lifetime memberships to The Rainmakers Club, an online community through which they can begin building their professional networks and support incoming Rainmakers Candidates.

 Simultaneously, we worked hard to ensure that our RIPP activities align with and support the goals that most districts have adopted for high school students as they prepare for education after high school, for work, and for life.
 We believe our RIPP activities support school/district goals in as many as ten different ways as noted below.